Sales Engineer

 About the Sales Engineer

-- It reads an incoming RFQ or PO, structures every line, matches each against your catalogue at scale, cites the source for each value and creates the quote or order in your ERP or CRM.
-All of that is live now through the REST API, the MCP server and OAuth.
+- It reads an incoming RFQ, PO or technical question, structures every line, matches each against your catalogue at scale, cites the source for each value and creates the quote or order in your ERP or CRM.
+It works in the app and natively in a connected Gmail or Microsoft 365 inbox.

 - Yes.
 Creating quote and order items in any ERP or CRM is live today through dynamic, documented integrations: a REST API at /api/v1, an MCP server and signed webhooks over OAuth.
 You choose where each item lands.